AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 12. Security measures

+The following measures have to be taken.
+Currently, they are not in effect.

 1. SSH configuration: prevent that outside users log in as daemon \(nor as root\) \(see for example [http://serverfault.com/questions/285800/how-to-disable-ssh-login-with-password-for-some-users\](http://serverfault.com/questions/285800/how-to-disable-ssh-login-with-password-for-some-users%29\)
 2. Apache: see [https://httpd.apache.org/docs/trunk/misc/security\_tips.html](https://httpd.apache.org/docs/trunk/misc/security_tips.html)
 3. HTTPS-cookies need a flag "Secure", "HHTP-only", and "Samesite".
-This needs to be addressed in the Ampersand code; not in the deployment.
+This needs to be addressed in the application code; not in the deployment.

 ## 13. Troubleshooting